-Handle these snakes frequently from a young age or else they will be difficult to handle as they get larger.
+Handle these snakes frequently from a young age, or else they will be challenging to hold as they get larger.
 Touch the snake gently but firmly and be persistent if it resists at first.
-Avoid handling your snake for a couple of days after feeding or it may regurgitate.
+Avoid handling your snake for a couple of days after feeding, or it may regurgitate.

-A 55-gallon tank is fine for a younger snake, but as the snake grows, you'll need a larger and stronger enclosure.
-After the first couple of years, options include custom built wood and Plexiglass cages, or modifying a large closet or room for your snake.
-They are good escape artists and are very strong, so any housing for these snakes must be large, at least 8 feet long, 4 feet wide and 4 feet tall, strong and very secure.
+A 55-gallon tank works for a younger snake, but as the snake grows, you will need a more extensive and stronger enclosure.
+After the first couple of years, options include custom built wood and Plexiglass cages or modifying a large closet or room for your snake.
+These snakes are excellent escape artists and are very strong, so housing for these snakes must be substantial—at least 8 feet long, 4 feet wide and 4 feet tall, strong, and very secure.

-For young snakes, a half log or other hide sold at the pet store will work—even a cardboard box will suffice—but as they grow you will have to be more creative.
-Plastic storage bins make good hides for larger snakes - simply cut an access hole in one side, making sure there are no sharp edges.
-Provide a humidity retreat, especially when your Burmese python is shedding, by placing damp sphagnum moss in a hide.
+For young snakes, a half log or other hide sold at the pet store will work—even a cardboard box will suffice—but as they grow, you will have to be more creative.
+Plastic storage bins make good hides for larger snakes, simply cut an access hole in one side and making sure there are no sharp edges.

-Pythons need a daytime temperature of 85 to 88 F with a basking area at 90 to 93 F. The temperature can drop to 78 to 80 F at night.
-Use spotlights, ceramic heat elements, and heating pads to maintain temperatures, but make sure lights are shielded to prevent burns.
+Reptiles are cold-blooded creatures that need to self-regulate their body temperature by moving between warmer and cooler spots in their habitat.
+Native to the rainforest, Burmese pythons need a daytime temperature of 85 to 88 F with a basking area at 90 to 93 F. The temperature can drop to 78 to 80 F at night.
+Use spotlights, ceramic heat elements, and heating pads to maintain temperatures, but shield or engage the lights to prevent burns.
 For large snakes, a pig heating blanket is a good option for maintaining temperature.